nasccped/tmux.conf/README.md

 ## FTree explanation

 This repo can be separated into 3 sections ⬇️
-1. the `conf` dir which stores the tmux config file;
+1. the `conf` dir which stores the tmux config file and path config;
 2. the `tars` dir which stores the source tars;
 3. the `unpacked` dir which isn't here, but will be generated during the installation.